This article will cover how to go about publishing your videos on your Patreon creator page.

 Note: We use Embed.ly for all embedded Video Posts.
 You can test your URL there to ensure that your video will post properly.
 Add your URL into the textbox field and click the arrow link to the right.
 If you find an error in the “type” field, your URL will not post and you’ll want to double-check your link.

 Uploading a video using Vimeo

-You can set up the Vimeo integration that's available on Pro and Premium Plans on Patreon.
+You can set up the Vimeo integration available on Pro and Premium Plans on Patreon.

-If you'd like to start sharing secure videos, select Vimeo and then follow the steps in this Help Centre article: Share private videos with Vimeo
+If you’d like to start using the Vimeo integration, select Vimeo and then follow the steps in this Help Centre article: Upload your videos with Vimeo

 If you’re looking for other options to host your videos, we have a recommended list of other Video hosting options that may work for you.